totallynotmanas/totallynotspace/content/What it is, What it is going to be.md

 ---
-title: what it is, what it is gong to be...
+title: what it is, what it is going to be...
 publish: "true"
 tags:
   - future